Tourist Attractions in Seville

 Hidden behind a typical Sevillian façade, the Palace of the Countess of Lebrija is one of the city's most striking hidden treasures.

-Casa de Pilatos is a lavish palace with an attractive mixture of the architectural styles that can be seen throughout the city.
+Casa de Pilatos is a lavish palace with an attractive mixture of the architectural styles that can be seen all over Seville.
+Discover it here.

 The Metropol Parasol is a modern, wooden structure with an excellent viewpoint and a valuable archaeological area.

 The Palace of the Dukes of Alba is an impressive building full of artwork, making it one of the most visited monuments in Seville.